Source: Cards to gauge Murray, Hopkins pregame

 The Cardinals want to be careful leading up to this divisional game.
 If Murray doesn't start, Colt McCoy will head under center for Arizona, which is coming off its first loss of the season.

 Arizona doesn't sound as optimistic that wide receiver DeAndre Hopkins, also listed as questionable due to a hamstring injury, will be able to play vs. the 49ers.
-But he, too, will partake in pregame warmups, and the Cardinals gauge his status at that time.
+But he, too, will partake in pregame warm-ups, and the Cardinals will gauge his status at that time.

 Murray didn't practice Wednesday and Thursday, and wasn't on the field for the open portion of Friday's practice, either.
 On Friday, Cardinals coach Kliff Kingsbury told reporters that if Murray is healthy enough to continue playing at a "high level" from the pocket despite injury, then he would play.